bzeiss/hearcal/README.md

 ### Credits

 This workflow was inspired by the research and methods shared by [MixphonesUK](https://www.youtube.com/@MixPhonesUK).
-HearCal builds upon those concepts by adding a systematic hearing-correction layer and a dedicated calibration interface.

 ---